Comedian Ali Wentworth describes experience after COVID-19 diagnosis

 "I'm feverish if I'm allowing myself to go on national television with no makeup on," she joked.

 Wentworth is currently quarantined in her home and feeling OK.
-She said the only person who sees her is George, and she is isolating from her daughters.
+She said the only person who sees her is Stephanopoulos, and she is isolating from her daughters.

 RELATED: List of notable people who tested positive for coronavirus